mspnp/cloud-design-patterns/docs/materialized-view.md

 - Supporting occasionally connected or disconnected scenarios where connection to the data store isn't always available.
 The view can be cached locally in this case.
 - Simplifying queries and exposing data for experimentation in a way that doesn't require knowledge of the source data format.
 For example, by joining different tables in one or more databases, or one or more domains in NoSQL stores, and then formatting the data to fit its eventual use.
 - Providing access to specific subsets of the source data that, for security or privacy reasons, shouldn't be generally accessible, open to modification, or fully exposed to users.
-- Bridging the disjoint <<RBC: Seems like an odd word choice.
-Would "disconnect" be better?>> when using different data stores based on their individual capabilities.
+- Bridging different data stores, to take advantage of their individual capabilities.
 For example, using a cloud store that's efficient for writing as the reference data store, and a relational database that offers good query and read performance to hold the materialized views.

 This pattern isn't useful in the following situations:
 - The source data is simple and easy to query.